guylabs/angular-spring-data-rest/README.md

     }
 }
 ```
 The above response is the result of calling the endpoint to get all categories(`http://localhost:8080/categories`).
-It contains the `_links` property which holds an object with several named links(e.g. `self`).
-These links are used to navigate to a related entity(e.g. `parentCategory`) or to a specific endpoint defined by the backend.
+It contains the `_links` property which holds an object with several named resources(e.g. `self`).
+These resources are used to navigate to a related entity(e.g. `parentCategory`) or to a specific endpoint defined by the backend.

-The `_embedded` property holds an array of the requested items, and each of the items has again a `_links` property which defines the links for the specific item.
-You can find more about how the responses of *Spring Data REST* [here](http://projects.spring.io/spring-data-rest).
+The `_embedded` property holds an array of the requested items, and each of the items has again a `_links` property which defines the resources for the specific item.
+You can find more about how the responses of *Spring Data REST* look like [here](http://projects.spring.io/spring-data-rest).

-This *Angular* module provides two ways of processing a response from the *Spring Data REST* backend and ease the usage with the links and embedded resources:
+This *Angular* module provides two ways of processing a response from the *Spring Data REST* backend and ease the usage with the resources and embedded items:

 1. Using a new instance of the `SpringDataRestAdapter`.
 2. Add the `SpringDataRestInterceptor` to the Angular `$httpProvider.interceptors` such that all responses are processed.